 |Year||Number of male Reg Force personnel||Number of suicides among male Reg Force personnel||Male Reg Force suicide rate per 100,000|

-1. In 2011, there were 21 suicide deaths in male Regular Force personnel.
+2. In 2011, there were 21 suicide deaths in male Regular Force personnel.
 While this number is higher than previous years, it is important to note that suicide numbers vary from year to year and as is the case for any statistic, a variation can either be due to random patterns or indicate the beginning of a trend.
 In this case, the subsequent reversal to more conservative numbers in 2012 and 2013 suggests a random variation.

 Each suicide death in the CAF is investigated.
 A Board of Inquiry is normally convened in cases where the cause of death is determined to be from self inflicted means.
 Normally, the motivating factors that led to the event are among the issues examined during this process.